 Many motor vehicle collisions are caused by someone’s carelessness.
 A legal claim of negligence generally arises when a defendant owed a duty to the plaintiff, the defendant breached that duty, the plaintiff was injured as a result of the breach, and the plaintiff suffered damages.

 Negligence cases can arise in many contexts, since the law imputes to everyone a duty to avoid causing harm to those around them.
 Drivers owe a duty to other people on the road to use reasonable care in the operation of their vehicles.
 In the case of commercial vehicles, this not only means following speed limits and other traffic laws but also complying with a host of other special laws and regulations that are associated with trucks.
+The truck accident attorney at our San Antonio firm is familiar with each of these regulations.

 At the state and federal levels, both commercial drivers and their vehicles must meet standards of performance and maintenance that do not apply to ordinary drivers and vehicles.
 For example, there are regulations that govern braking systems, mirrors, loads, tie-downs, and other features of trucks.
 There are also rules controlling rest periods, speed limits, maintenance checks, and other practices that apply to truckers and the companies that hire or employ them.
 What these special regulations mean is that the duty of care owed by truckers and trucking companies to others is very stringent.
 When that duty is breached and an accident results, truck drivers and the companies they work for can be held liable for any injuries that are sustained.